-Our directors, executive officers and principal shareholders beneficially owned approximately 71.5% of our outstanding ordinary shares as of March 25, 2019.
-Lan Huang, our CEO, and Mr. Linqing Jia, our major shareholder also beneficially own the 40% equity interest of Wanchun Bulin that we do not currently own.
+Our directors, executive officers and principal shareholders beneficially owned approximately 42.24% of our ordinary shares as of March 10, 2020.
+Lan Huang, our CEO, and Mr. Linqing Jia, our major shareholders, also beneficially own a 37.99% equity interest of Wanchun Bulin through Wanchun Biotech.
 These shareholders, if acting together, could exert substantial influence over matters such as electing directors and approving material mergers, acquisitions or other business combination transactions.
 This concentration of ownership may also discourage, delay or prevent a change in control of our company, which could have the dual effect of depriving our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and reducing the price of our ordinary shares.
 These actions may be taken even if they are opposed by our other shareholders, including the holders of our ordinary shares.
 In addition, these persons could divert business opportunities away from us to themselves or others.